murinicanor/entropybroker/readme.txt

 the directory from the current configuration file.

 Please invoke these commands first with -h to see a list of options.
-You probably need to use '-i' to select the server on which 'entropy_broker' runs.
+You probably need to use '-I' to select the server(s) on which 'entropy_broker' runs.
 Also adding '-s' is usefull as it'll make the servers/clients/entropy_broker log to syslog.